NickBolles/Awesome/README.md

 ##### Highlights
 - built with Sapper (Svelte), Tailwind and CSS
-- Full fledged PWA (try loading it up, then turn off your internet and re-load it.
-Everything except for the contact form should work)
+- Full fledged PWA (try loading it up, then turn off your internet and re-load it)
 - [Lighthouse perf score of 100 across the board](https://googlechrome.github.io/lighthouse/viewer/?gist=36bca3776a5fb5478db23f6babeddab6)
 - Hosted on [Vercel](https://vercel.com/)
-- Of course there's a dark mode (my eyes thank me every time).
+- Of course there's a dark mode.
 It also takes system preference into account.

 ##### Built With
 - [Sapper (Svelte)](https://sapper.svelte.dev/)